Infected-by-js/filesgen/README.md

 ## Features

-- Create files and folders based on a configuration file.
+- Create files and folders based on a configuration with two mouse clicks.
 - Define project structures using a simple JSON-based configuration.
 - Customize the destination directory for file generation.
 - Select configuration preset from the file to generate specific structures.